Strait of Hormuz: Trade significance

+The Strait of Hormuz provides the only sea passage from the Persian Gulf to the open ocean and is one of the world's most strategically important choke points.
+It is a major route of petroleum products for Europe and Asia and is critical for Europe's energy supply.
+It is also the only maritime route for several Gulf countries including the UAE, Qatar, Bahrain, Kuwait, and Iraq, and disruption to the strait can cause severe supply shortages.

-As of 2023, 20% of the world's liquefied natural gas and 25% of seaborne oil trade passes through the Strait, making it a highly important location for trade.
+During 2023–2025, 20% of the world's liquefied natural gas and 25% of seaborne oil trade passed through the Strait, illustrating its important location for trade.

-According to the U.S. Energy Information Administration, in 2011, an average of 14 tankers per day passed out of the Persian Gulf through the Strait carrying 17 Moilbbl of crude oil.
+According to the U.S. Energy Information Administration, in 2011, an average of 14 tankers per day left the Persian Gulf through the strait carrying 17 Moilbbl of crude oil.
 More than 85% of these crude oil exports went to Asian markets, with Japan, India, South Korea and China the largest destinations.
-In 2018, 21 million barrels a day passed through the Strait, worth $1.2 billion at 2019 prices.
+In 2018, 21 million barrels a day passed through the strait, worth $1.2 billion in 2019 prices.

+If shipping through the Strait of Hormuz were significantly disrupted for an extended period, it could lead to a major oil supply crisis for major Asian importers such as Japan, India, South Korea, and China.

+The Persian Gulf is also a major hub for global fertilizer production and exports.
+Countries such as the Islamic Republic of Iran, Qatar, Saudi Arabia, and Oman are among the world's leading exporters of nitrogen fertilizers, including urea and ammonia.
+In the 2020s the region has accounted for roughly 30–35 percent of global urea exports and around 20%–30% of ammonia exports.
+Overall, up to 30% of internationally traded fertilizers normally transit the Strait of Hormuz.